Industrial Restaurant Design Guide

 1. Cement

-The texture and finish of cement has become one of the essential principles of an urban industrial style restaurant.
-Cement is a versatile material that allows for multiple uses from designing an urban industrial restaurant furniture layout to the floors, walls and counter tops.
-It is also popular for its high resistance to UV rays, stains, scratches, fire, heat and abrasions.
-It is also a legacy of the original industrial look as it was used in abundance n old factories
+The texture and finish of cement have become one of the essential principles of an urban industrial style restaurant.
+Cement is a versatile material that allows for multiple uses, from designing an urban industrial restaurant furniture layout to the floors, walls, and countertops.
+It is also popular for its high resistance to UV rays, stains, scratches, fire, heat, and abrasions.
+It is also a legacy of the original industrial look, as it was used in abundance in old factories.

 3. Open Spaces

-In an industrial design, the amount of space you don’t use is just as important as the space you consume.
-The space itself becomes a component in the design so putting too many wall decorations and other elements can subtract from the design and make your space feel overcrowded.
-What you should be aiming towards is minimalism at its best: Clean lines, bright large rooms and functional elements that become the décor by simply being seen rather than hidden.
+In industrial design, the amount of space you don’t use is just as important as the space you consume.
+The space itself becomes a component in the design, so putting too many wall decorations and other elements can subtract from the design and make your space feel overcrowded.
+What you should be aiming for is minimalism at its best: Clean lines, bright large rooms, and functional elements that become the décor by simply being seen rather than hidden.

 Suggested Items For the Look Above